-Although CDC supported 17 modules in 2008, it is not feasible for a state to use them all.
-States are selective about which modules and state-specific questions they add, to ensure the questionnaire is kept at a reasonable length (though there is wide variation across states in the total number of questions for a given year, ranging from 0 to approximately 200, in Massachusetts).
+Although CDC supported 29 modules in 2009, it is not feasible for a state to use them all.
+States are selective about which modules and state-specific questions they add, to ensure the questionnaire is kept at a reasonable length, though there is wide variation across states in the total number of questions in a given year, Massachusetts asked 180 additional questions in 2009.
 New questionnaires are implemented in January, and usually remain unchanged throughout the year.
 However, the flexibility of state-added questions does permit additions, changes, and deletions at any time during the year.
-The 2008 core and module questionnaire is available at http://apps.nccd.cdc.gov/BRFSSModules/ModByState.asp?Yr=2008
+The 2009 core and module questionnaire is available at http://apps.nccd.cdc.gov/BRFSSModules/ModByState.asp?Yr=2009.